Last updated: 29 May 2026

 Arkansas senior facts that shape local help

 Arkansas has many rural counties.
-Meal routes, rides, home care workers, and senior center hours can vary by county.
+Meal routes, rides, home care workers, and senior center schedules can be very different from one county to the next.

 These figures come from Census QuickFacts, which updates state data as new federal estimates are released.